Start9Labs/documentation/site/source/misc-guides/tor-ff.rst

     .. group-tab:: Linux

         .. caution:: If you cannot connect after following this guide, your Firefox may be installed in a jailed environment, such as an AppImage, Flatpak, or SNAP.
-Please try an alternate install method that does not isolate the regular filesystem from Firefox.
+Please try an alternate install method that does not isolate Firefox from the regular filesystem.

         #.
 Ensure you are already :ref:`running Tor on your Linux machine <tor-linux>`.